rbmccr/thereforejs/README.md

 ```
 1. value returned from finally: execute
 2. finally: default
-3. [if no error] value returned from the function argument provided to watch()
+3. [if no error] value returned from the callback argument provided to watch()
 4. [if no error] value returned from try: execute
 5. [if no error] try: default
 6. value returned from catch: execute